 For example, say you do locum tenens for two years.
-There’s a solid chance your full-time position when you leave could be at a not for profit institution.
+There’s a solid chance your full-time position when you leave could be at a not-for-profit institution.
 If that’s the case, you’d still be eligible for PSLF if you completed 10 years of service.
-Your total repayment length, in that case, would be 12 years if you did 2 years of locums and 10 years of full-time service.
+Your total repayment length, in that case, would be 12 years if you did two years of locums and 10 years of full-time service.

 If you try to make a full plan before you know what your future will look like, you might make the wrong decisions.

-In general, never refinance your student loans from med school until you’re sure a 501c3 or VA job is not in your future.
+In general, never refinance your student loans from med school until you’re sure a 501(c)(3) or VA job isn’t in your future.

 How to refinance in a locum tenens role

-I reached out to Commonbond for this article (SLP readers get a cash bonus through that referral link) on what documentation they would need from a borrower in a locum tenens job, and here’s what they said:
+I reached out to CommonBond for this article (SLP readers get a cash bonus through that referral link) on what documentation they would need from a borrower in a locum tenens job.
+Here’s what they said:

 If you’re a dentist or a physician, you’ll be able to qualify more easily for student loan refinancing.
 Needing only a single year of tax returns is a pretty low bar to clear.